i-sahajmistry/i-sahajmistry/README.md

 - 👋 Hi, I’m @i-sahajmistry.
 - 👀 I’m interested in learning programming.
-- 🌱 I’m currently learning at Indian Institute of Technology Jammu.
+- 🌱 I’m currently studing at Indian Institute of Technology Jammu.
 - 💞️ I’m looking to collaborate on nothing currently
 - 📫 How to reach me Instagram @i_sahajmistry, Linked in @i_sahajmistry.